What is a radial head fracture?

 - Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the injured area every 3 to 4 hours for up to 20 minutes at a time for the first day or two after the injury.

-- Keep the injured arm up on pillows when you sit or lie down.
+- Keep the arm up on pillows when you sit or lie down.

-Many elbow injuries are caused by falls or blows that cannot be prevented.
+Most broken elbows are caused by accidents that are not easy to prevent.
 Be careful when you walk or exercise.
-Knee pads, elbow pads, and a helmet can help prevent injuries during biking, rollerblading, or skateboarding.
+Knee pads, elbow pads, and a helmet can help prevent injuries during activities like biking, rollerblading, or skateboarding.

 Published by RelayHealth.